Tuscany Cooking Class: The Market in Figline Valdarno

 One of the many wonderful things about a Tuscan cooking vacation is discovering foods particular to the region, and even the produce of a specific town.
 Other than getting into the kitchen and cooking, the best way to discover these foods is going to the source: the market where the chefs find and choose the produce and foods they plan on cooking with.
 That’s why so many of our culinary vacations involve a market trip.

-That morning, Chef Claudio takes guests to this market.
+As part of our Classic Tuscan Table cooking vacation, you get to visit the market on Tuesday.
 While clothing and souvenirs can also be bought in the market, it’s the food that will have your mouth watering.
-Claudio will show everyone around the food stalls, where you can discover everything from organic oranges to sardines to huge rounds of cheese.
-As Elizabeth W. of IL, a client of The International Kitchen, recounts, “I loved going into his little village with him to the market.
+Our chefs will show everyone around the food stalls, where you can discover everything from organic oranges to sardines to huge rounds of cheese.
+As Elizabeth W. of IL, a client of The International Kitchen, recounts, “I loved going into the little village to the market.
 Wonderful!!
 The locals were giving us tastes of cheese, salami etc.”

-Chef Claudio will also help everyone pick out ingredients for the Tuscany cooking class.
+You will also get to pick out ingredients for the Tuscany cooking classes that are part of your culinary vacation.
 As Debbie D. of California remembers, “During our trip to the market I saw this beautiful fennel.
-As this is one of my favorite vegetables, I asked him how they cooked fennel in Italy.
+As this is one of my favorite vegetables, I asked the chef how they cooked fennel in Italy.
 He said, ‘we’ll make some.'”

-Once all the fabulous ingredients are chosen and you’ve sampled a few foods (but not too many; you don’t want to get full when you’re about to make a big meal with Claudio!) it’s back to Claudio’s large teaching kitchen for a Tuscan cooking class.
-In the kitchen, Claudio will continue to teach you about the different ways Tuscans use their fresh produce.
+Once all the fabulous ingredients are chosen and you’ve sampled a few foods (but not too many; you don’t want to get full when you’re about to make a big meal!) it’s time for your Tuscan cooking class.
+In the kitchen, you will learn the different ways Tuscans use their fresh produce.